 These types of updates can affect some applications.
 When the VM is live-migrated to a different host, some sensitive workloads might show a slight performance degradation in the few minutes leading up to the VM pause.
 To prepare for VM maintenance and reduce impact during Azure maintenance, try using Scheduled Events for Windows or Linux for such applications.

 For greater control on all maintenance activities including zero-impact and rebootless updates, you can create a Maintenance Configuration feature.
 Creating a Maintenance Configuration gives you the option to skip all platform updates and apply the updates at your choice of time.
 For more information, see Managing platform updates with Maintenance Configurations.

 Live migration is an operation that doesn't require a reboot and that preserves memory for the VM.
 It causes a pause or freeze, typically lasting no more than 5 seconds.
-Except for G, M, N, and H series, all infrastructure as a service (IaaS) VMs, are eligible for live migration.
+Except for G, L, M, N, and H series, all infrastructure as a service (IaaS) VMs, are eligible for live migration.
 Eligible VMs represent more than 90 percent of the IaaS VMs that are deployed to the Azure fleet.

-You won't recieve a notification in the Azure portal for live migration operations that don't require a reboot.
+You won't receive a notification in the Azure portal for live migration operations that don't require a reboot.
 To see a list of live migrations that don't require a reboot, query for scheduled events.

 The Azure platform starts live migration in the following scenarios: